 - Implementing a successful buy and build strategy including four significant acquisitions - Telefonica Online Services, Domainfactory, Intergenia and Paragon - and a number of additional smaller acquisitions including eight in the first half of 2016;

-- Successfully consolidating the HEG businesses to six primary brand from more than 20 deals completed since the company was founded;
+- Successfully consolidating the HEG businesses to six primary brands from more than 20 deals completed since the company was founded;

 - Strengthening and investing in HEG's management team including the promotion of Patrick Pulvermüller from COO to CEO and the appointment of new divisional CEOs for both Mass Hosting and Managed Hosting;